 - Juice of 1/2 lemon

-- Season salmon with kosher salt on both sides and place, skinless side up, in a casserole dish deep enough to hold the marinade (I used this dish).
+- Season salmon with kosher salt on both sides and place, flesh side up, in a casserole dish deep enough to hold the marinade (I used this dish).

 - Make the marinade.
 In a bowl, add extra virgin olive oil, lemon juice, mint, garlic, spices, and salt.
 Whisk to combine.